Phishing: 2010s

-Phishing in the 2010s saw a significant increase in the number of attacks.
-In 2011, the master keys for RSA SecurID security tokens were stolen through a phishing attack.
+In 2011, information related to RSA SecurID security tokens was stolen through a phishing attack.
 Chinese phishing campaigns also targeted high-ranking officials in the US and South Korean governments and military, as well as Chinese political activists.
-According to Ghosh, phishing attacks increased from 187,203 in 2010 to 445,004 in 2012.

 In August 2013, Outbrain suffered a spear-phishing attack, and in November 2013, 110 million customer and credit card records were stolen from Target customers through a phished subcontractor account.
-CEO and IT security staff subsequently fired.
-In August 2014, iCloud leaks of celebrity photos were based on phishing e-mails sent to victims that looked like they came from Apple or Google.
-In November 2014, phishing attacks on ICANN gained administrative access to the Centralized Zone Data System; also gained was data about users in the system - and access to ICANN's public Governmental Advisory Committee wiki, blog, and whois information portal.
-Fancy Bear was linked to spear-phishing attacks against the Pentagon email system in August 2015, and the group used a zero-day exploit of Java in a spear-phishing attack on the White House and NATO.
+Subsequently, the CEO and IT security staff were dismissed.

+In August 2014, iCloud leaks of celebrity photos were based on phishing e-mails that were sent to victims and looked like they came from Apple or Google.
+In November 2014, phishing attacks on ICANN gave attackers administrative access to the Centralized Zone Data System, as well as data about users in the system and access to ICANN's public Governmental Advisory Committee wiki, blog, and whois information portal.

+Fancy Bear was linked to spear-phishing attacks against the Pentagon email system in August 2015, and the group used a zero-day exploit in Java in a spear-phishing attack on the White House and NATO.
 Fancy Bear carried out spear phishing attacks on email addresses associated with the Democratic National Committee in the first quarter of 2016.

 In August 2016, members of the Bundestag and political parties such as Linken-faction leader Sahra Wagenknecht, Junge Union, and the CDU of Saarland were targeted by spear-phishing attacks suspected to be carried out by Fancy Bear.
-In August 2016, the World Anti-Doping Agency reported the receipt of phishing emails sent to users of its database claiming to be official WADA, but consistent with the Russian hacking group Fancy Bear.
-In 2017, 76% of organizations experienced phishing attacks, with nearly half of the information security professionals surveyed reporting an increase from 2016.
-In the first half of 2017, businesses and residents of Qatar were hit with over 93,570 phishing events in a three-month span.
+In August 2016, the World Anti-Doping Agency reported receiving phishing emails that were sent to users of its database and claimed to be official WADA communications, but were consistent with the Russian hacking group Fancy Bear.

+Qatar recorded 93,570 phishing attacks in the first quarter of 2017.
 In August 2017, customers of Amazon faced the Amazon Prime Day phishing attack, when hackers sent out seemingly legitimate deals to customers of Amazon.
 When Amazon's customers attempted to make purchases using the "deals", the transaction would not be completed, prompting the retailer's customers to input data that could be compromised and stolen.
-In 2018, the company block.one, which developed the EOS.IO blockchain, was attacked by a phishing group who sent phishing emails to all customers aimed at intercepting the user's cryptocurrency wallet key, and a later attack targeted airdrop tokens.
+In 2018, the company block.one, which developed the EOS.IO blockchain, was attacked by a phishing group who sent all customers phishing emails aimed at intercepting users' cryptocurrency wallet keys, and a later attack targeted airdrop tokens.